anindyaaipm/nodes-of-travel/content/blog/southwest-usa-roadtrip.md

 Overnight: Moab

-🌅 Day 5 — Sunrise at Arches & Monument Valley Magic
+## 🌅 Day 5 — Sunrise at Arches & Monument Valley Magic

 The morning light poured through The Windows and Turret Arch, igniting the stone in amber and gold.
-Balanced Rock and Double Arch reminded us how fragile yet eternal nature’s sculptures can be.
+Balanced Rock and Double Arch reminded us how fragile yet eternal nature's sculptures can be.

 🎬 **[Watch this moment: Arches National Park — A Land of Stone and Sky](/videos#rR6xRK1R90g)**

 ---

 By afternoon, we drove toward Monument Valley, a landscape straight out of legend.